Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Introduction

-Our contributions are as follows: \begin{itemize} \item We visually justify why current downsampling methods like MaxPooling and Striding should be replaced by downsampling methods which are more conform with signal processing fundamentals. \item Further, we investigate aliasing free downsampling, FLC pooling \cite{grabinski2022frequencylowcut} and reveal that it is still prone to spectral leakage artifacts. \item Consequently, we introduce \textbf{A}liasing and \textbf{S}pectral \textbf{A}rtifacts-free \textbf{P}ooling, short ASAP.
-Hereby, we achieve higher native robustness compared to state-of-the-art models and the aliasing free FLC pooling~\cite{grabinski2022frequencylowcut}. \item To validate the native robustness of our ASAP, we empirically evaluate against adversarial attack \cite{harnesssing,pgd,croce2021mind} as well as common corruptions incorporated in ImageNet-C \cite{hendrycks2019robustness}. \item Moreover, we combine our ASAP with simple FGSM adversarial training \cite{harnesssing} and show that the resulting models achieve superior performance in terms of clean and robust accuracy. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce \textbf{F}requency \textbf{L}ow \textbf{C}ut Pooling, short FLC Pooling, for fully aliasing-free downsampling without additional hyperparameters. \item We show that even aliasing-free downsampling can be prone to corruptions in the frequency domain, namely sinc interpolation artifacts. \item Consequently, we introduce \textbf{A}liasing and \textbf{S}inc \textbf{A}rtifacts-free \textbf{P}ooling, short ASAP, allowing for more stable feature extraction. \item To validate the robustness of FLC Pooling and ASAP, we empirically evaluate against adversarial attacks \cite{harnesssing,pgd,croce2021mind} as well as common corruptions incorporated in ImageNet-C \cite{hendrycks2019robustness}. \item Moreover, we combine FLC Pooling and ASAP with simple FGSM \cite{harnesssing} and PGD \cite{pgd} adversarial training and show that the models achieve favorable performance in terms of clean and robust accuracy by avoiding catastrophic overfitting. \end{itemize}